24jr1a4232-dot/CodeAlpha_IrisFlowerClassification/README.md

 seaborn
 ⚙️ Methodology
 Loaded the Iris dataset using Scikit-learn
-Performed exploratory data analysis (EDA)
+Performed Exploratory Data Analysis (EDA)
 Visualized feature relationships using graphs
 Split dataset into training and testing sets
 Trained a Random Forest Classifier